 The 2020-21 Common App is live, hurrah! 💃

-If you haven't already, be sure to download your free version of Inline, because this week you are finally ready to really get started on those applications.
+If you haven't already, be sure to install Inline, because this week you are finally ready to really get started on those applications.

 I know you expect that this is when we’ll suggest you get going on the essays, but there's some important timing to keep in mind.
 Here are some reminders from last week, and some new things to keep in mind starting today: